Regional Trends in Overdose Deaths Reveal Multiple Opioid Epidemics, According to New Study

 How long until they do ‘get over it?’

-It’s a fair question as why it’s so hard for traumatised children to trust caring adults.
+It’s a fair question as to why it’s so hard for traumatised children to trust caring adults.
 If they were removed from the abuse and trauma as a baby or even directly after birth, surely they should not be having these dramatic reactions?

 Going back to our survival part of our brain, this is not designed to be the dominant part of anyone’s brain as we also have an emotional memories part and a thinking, reasoning, socially able cognitive part which should mostly be ‘in charge’.
 All three areas are interlinked and share info back and forth all the time but mostly we need to think before we act and then we do better.
 However, if your start in life has made your survival brain ‘hyper alert’ then to manage this is like repeatedly trying to get a squirrel into a matchbox!